kstwkiv/flight-data-analysis-project/README.md

 ## Conclusion

 By applying data analysis techniques to this comprehensive dataset, this study aims to provide a deeper understanding of the complex dynamics driving the aviation industry, ultimately informing data-driven decisions that can improve customer satisfaction, increase revenue, and enhance operational efficiency.

-Arrival Times: Most flights arrived at night, followed by morning, afternoon, and evening.

-Departure Times: Most flights departed in the morning, followed by evening, afternoon, and night.

-Ticket Prices: The maximum ticket price was 2,512,780, and the minimum ticket price was 5,949.